 We updated this article to include a new tip to writing a successful grant application.
 The article was published originally on August 7, 2019.

 Grant support is critical to help early-stage science and tech innovators achieve early proof of concept for their ideas.
 However, the number of startups applying for grants continues to grow each year.
-If you’re planning to apply for a grant, there are several ways to ensure that your application stands out from the competition—and receives funding.
+If you’re planning to apply for a grant, there are several ways to ensure that your application stands out from the competition.

-Based on my conversations with many review panels, here are seven things to keep in mind when writing your grant application.
+Based on my conversations with many review panels, here are eight things to keep in mind when writing your grant application.

 Follow the application guidelines

 This seems like common sense, but I’ve seen applications from promising teams get denied because they didn’t carefully follow the guidelines.
 Funders put a great deal of effort to ensure the guidelines articulate exactly what’s required in the application.
 In a way, they’re providing you with a formula for success.
 Make sure you read the guidelines carefully and check off that you’ve met each requirement in your application.
 If you’re unsure about an application requirement, reach out to the funder for clarification or check the Frequently Asked Questions.
 Generally, they’re more than happy to answer a thoughtful question about the application if it will help increase the applicant’s chances for funding.

 Another reason to follow application guidelines: reviewers notice teams who pay attention to detail—and those who don’t.
 Attention to detail is a critical skill in business and entrepreneurship.
 It’s wise to illustrate that skill to potential funders and mentors during your initial interaction.

 Write for a lay audience